Hexosaminidase A and Total Hexosaminidase, Serum

 The hexosaminidases are among the more active of the lysosomal enzymes, which hydrolyze derivatives of beta-D-N-acetylglucosamine and beta-D-N-acetylgalactosamine.
 Natural substrates are certain sphingolipids (ie, GM2) in which acetylgalactosamine is the terminal monosaccharide.
 The two hexosaminidase isoenzymes, A and B, differ in their electrophoretic mobility and heat stability.
 Hexosaminidase A moves toward the anode and is heat labile, while hexosaminidase B moves toward the cathode and is heat stable.

-The procedure is performed on a two channel Autoanalyzer equipped with two fluorometers.
+The procedure is performed using an automated pipetting station and a spectrophotometer..
 The substrate used is 4-methylumbelliferyl-N-acetyl-beta-D-glucopyranoside (4-MUF-acetamido-2-deoxy-beta-D-glucopyranoside) from which the fluorescent compound, 4-methylumbelliferone, is liberated by both hexosaminidases.

-After sample pickup, a sample splitter divides the patient serum.
-One-half of the sample travels through a 37 degree C mixing coil with substrate.
-The other half is first directed through a 53.25 degree C heating coil for 5.5 minutes and is then mixed with substrate and sent through the 37 degree C mixing coil.
+The sample is mixed with citrate phosphate buffer and mixture is separated into 2 tubes.
+One tube stays at ambient temperature and the other is heated at 51.5 degrees C for 15 minutes.
+On the automated pipetting station, sample and substrate are pipetted into a microtiter test tube located in a 37 degree C waterbath.
 The hexosaminidase A fraction is destroyed in the heated sample, leaving only hexosaminidase B to react with the substrate.
 The unheated sample provides the total hexosaminidase (A and B).
-The reactants are pumped through a fluorometer, and the intensity of the fluorescence is converted to peaks of varying heights on a recorder.
-Sample peaks are compared to that of a 100 microM beta-methylumbelliferone standard to quantitate both the total and the "B" fraction.
-The percentage of the "A" fraction that was inactivated by heating is calculated based on these results.
+The reaction is stopped with glycine after the 30-minute incubation.
+Sample intensities are compared to that of a 4-methylumbelliferone standard curve to quantitate both the total and the B fraction.
+The percentage of the A fraction that was inactivated by heating is calculated based on these results.
 The difference in heat inactivation is used to fractionate hexosaminidase activities.(O'Brien JF: Lysosomal storage diseases.
 In Tietz Textbook of Clinical Chemistry.
 Edited by CA Burtis, ER Ashwood.
 Second edition.
-Philadelphia, PA, WB Saunders Company, 1994. pp 2149-2160)
+Philadelphia, PA, WB Saunders Company, 1994 pp 2149-2160)

 PDF Report Indicates whether the report includes an additional document with charts, images or other enriched information